icorei/Human_activityGS/README.md

 Contains:

-* shp. of study area, Gran Sabana and Canaima NP
+* shp. of study area, Gran Sabana and Canaima NP and  10 blocks of work
-* data on hunting
+* data on hunting _ interviews
+* data on species occurance

 Also some aditional figures and tables